xamarin/xamarin-forms-samples/Navigation/PassingData/README.md

 ---
 name: Passing Data
 description: This sample demonstrates how to pass data between pages when navigating.
-For more information about the sample see [Hierarchical Navigation](http:...
 topic: sample
 languages:
 - csharp